elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

-- {:.pr.i} Kohol without languor the jaded atmosphere empty doored miraculously holds a sneer of precious achiote.
+- {:.pr.i} Kohol without languor the jaded atmosphere empty-doored miraculously holds a sneer of precious achiote.
 A compass dies of convulsion in the moorlands, a bowl of milk at the end of the world.

 - {:.sp} The Man Reciter.